 Additional Information

-We are currently seeking input from clean energy project developers and other interested stakeholders on the potential for North Carolina to create what's known as a State Energy Financing Institution, or SEFI.
+We are currently seeking input from energy project developers and other interested stakeholders on the potential for North Carolina to create what's known as a State Energy Financing Institution, or SEFI.

 Read more about our Request for Information and how you can participate.